MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/authentication-oauth-identity-platform.md

 Access_tokens are short lived, and you must refresh them after they expire to continue accessing resources.
 You can do so by submitting another `POST` request to the `/token` endpoint, this time providing the `refresh_token` instead of the `code`.
 Refresh tokens are valid for all permissions that your client has already received consent.

 Refresh tokens do not have specified lifetimes.
 Typically, the lifetimes of refresh tokens are relatively long.
 However, in some cases, refresh tokens expire, are revoked, or lack sufficient privileges for the desired action.
 Your application needs to expect and handle errors returned by the token issuance endpoint correctly.
+For more details about OAuth errors, please see [Common OAuth Errors](handle-service-errors-exceptions.md#common-oauth-errors) and [Authentication and authorization error codes](https://docs.microsoft.com/azure/active-directory/develop/reference-aadsts-error-codes).

 ```https
 // Line breaks for legibility only